When I worked at Salesforce, there was one document that I opened more than any other.

 I’m a big fan of laying the foundations before you turn the taps on.
 You can waste SO much money on what is, frankly, noise, until you know what you’re actually saying.

-There is honestly no point writing blogs if you don’t know exactly what you’re selling and to whom.
 Make sure that every single person out there talking about your business talks about it in (roughly) the same way.
 Articulate why you’re different.

 I’m probably shooting myself in the foot here, but I like words that work.

 So what does a good value proposition exercise look like?

 It starts with pre-work.
 I need to interview your customers.
 No, not the SE that recently did a great job in a pitch meeting (although I’m sure they’re lovely too).
 Actual customers.
 I need to ask them, as a third party (they might not tell you in the same way), why they chose you, what they think your strengths and weaknesses are, and what competitors they considered and why.

 I also need to analyse your web presence and your competitors.
 What content is resonating for them?
 What are the pain points in your target market?
 I’ll look at who you’re targeting, and why.

 I see time and time again companies spreading themselves too thin, not making that Difficult Business Decision of how they’re going to specialise and differentiate.
 If it makes sense for you to target different personas, I’ll consider how they fit under your general mission and purpose as a company.